bigfish/resume/markdown/main.md

-With over a decade of experience making websites and web applications, I'm passionate about creating high quality user experiences with performant, tested, and scalable code.
+With many years of experience making websites and web applications, I'm passionate about creating high quality user experiences with performant, tested, and scalable code.
-I'm most experienced with enterprise single page applications connected to REST APIs.
+I'm most experienced with single page applications connected to REST APIs.
 I thrive on creating user interfaces that look good and work well.
-For fun I make games, mobile web apps, and explore emerging technologies.
+I enjoy learning and trying out emerging web technologies, in order to stay up to date and use them where appropriate.

 ## Skills